A Man, a Real One

-A Man, a Real One (French title: Un homme, un vrai) is a 2003 French comedy-drama film directed by Arnaud Larrieu and Jean-Marie Larrieu.
+A Man, a Real One (French title: Un homme, un vrai) is a 2003 French comedy-drama film directed by Arnaud and Jean-Marie Larrieu.

 Plot

 Boris, an apprentice film director, meets Marilyne, a young senior executive, during an evening in Paris and they declare their love for one another, despite their barely knowing each other.
 Five years later, during a business trip to the Balearic Islands, with Boris and their children, Marilyne runs away at the very moment when Boris is going to leave her.
 Five years down the road, Marilyne reappears at the other end of the Pyrenees mountains, with a group of Americans.
 The man who will be their guide is none other than Boris, who is unrecognisable.